recordingpreservation/nrpf-website/SITE-DOCUMENTATION.md

 - `podcast_episode`: Set to `true`
 - `image`: Episode cover art or promo image
 - `description`: Can include HTML tags for formatting
+- `postClass`: for pulling in any custom CSS styling in the scss templates

 **NB:** the tag `author` can be used if desirable to list the author of the post on the Features page.